BFHS-Open/Workshops/CS_Ed_Week.md

 - They can be edited using standard math operators, such as addition, subtraction, multiplcation, and division.
   - It's important to note that when doing division on numbers that don't go into each other, the data type switches to a double which will be discussed later.
 - Integers are the most common data type that's used in programming because most programming involves a lot of algorithms and math to do complex things which will also be seen later.
-- It's also important to note that there is a limit on how big and how small the number in an int variable can be.
-- The biggest value that an int can store is 2147483647, and the smallest is -2147483648
-### Floats
-- Floats are integer values that can store bigger and smaller numbers than an integer variable.
-- They do the same things as integer varibles, so all the math and
--
-### Double
--
 ### Strings
 - Let's say you have the word "apple".
 The word "apple" is simply a combination of the different letters of the English alphabet.
 - Other examples of words that can be made include "orange" or "program" or "bird"